 Art historian specialising in Venice.
 Her MA concentrated on the city’s art and architecture and her PhD on Venetian Renaissance altarpieces.
 As post-doctoral researcher with the University of Glasgow and Neil MacGregor scholar at the National Gallery, she worked as a researcher and editor on the National Inventory of European Painting, the UK’s online catalogue of European paintings.
 She has extensive experience of teaching History of Art for university programmes in the UK and Italy.

-Air travel (economy class) on British Airways flights (Airbus 319); travel between Venice Airport and the hotel by private water-taxi; a vaporetto pass for the duration of the tour; luggage porterage between the airport and the hotel; accommodation as described below; breakfasts and three dinners with wine, water and coffee; all admissions; all tips for waiters, porters, guides; all taxes; the services of the lecturer and tour manager.
+Alights (Euro Traveller) with British Airways (Airbus 320); travel between Venice Airport and the hotel by private water-taxi; a vaporetto pass for the duration of the tour; luggage porterage between the airport and the hotel; accommodation as described below; breakfasts and three dinners with wine, water and coffee; all admissions; all tips for waiters, porters, guides; all taxes; the services of the lecturer and tour manager.

 Hotel Splendid, Venice: delightful 4-star hotel situated half-way between Piazza San Marco and the Rialto bridge.
 Single rooms are doubles for sole use.